Chavalentas/Software_Deployment/Lab4/README.md

 # Lab 4
-**NOTE:** In order to reduce the costs associated with Kubernetes, I stopped the container.
+**NOTE (18.11.2022):** In order to reduce the costs associated with Kubernetes, I stopped the container.
 This means that the IP address mentioned below will not work.
 In order to start the AKS cluster again, follow the relevant section below in this tutorial.
 Please note that the IP address may change after you start the cluster again.
 It is also important to wait 15-30 minutes between stopping and starting the service.
 If you start the service sooner, it may result in errors.

+**UPDATE (24.11.2022):** As the cost were still rising (despite the stopped cluster), I decided to delete the AKS cluster completely.

 ## Steps to deploy
 1. Log in to Azure account using **az login**.
 2. Call **az provider show -n Microsoft.OperationsManagement -o table**